-Ear infections are the most common illnesses in babies and young children.
-Most often, the infection affects the middle ear and is called otitis media.
-The tubes inside the ears become clogged with fluid and mucus.
+Ear infections are by far the most common medical condition occurring in babies and young children.
+Most often, the infection affects the middle ear.
+Tubes inside the ears become clogged with fluid and mucus.
 This can affect hearing, because sound cannot get through all that fluid.
-Three out of four children will have at least one ear infection by their 3rd birthday.
-In fact, ear infections are the most common reason parents bring their child to a doctor.
+3 out of every 4 kids will get one or more ear infections by their 3rd birthday.
+In fact, ear infections are the most common reason parents bring their children to a doctor.

 If your child does not yet talk, you need to look for signs of an infection:

 - Ear drainage

 - A Problem with Balance